 .

 1. The USS shall send a POST request towards the Notification URI received in the Authenticate service operation request (See clause 4.2.2.1).
-The request body shall contain a "ReauthNotification" object containing the reauthentication information, including
+The request body shall contain a "ReauthNotification" object containing the reauthentication information or update authorization information or revoke authorization indication.,

+When the procedure is used for reauthentication or reauthorization/update authorization information, the ReauthNotification object includes: